-Leggings can be an extremely comfortable piece of clothing to wear in winter or in cooler weather.
+Before we get onto how to wear leggings, what exactly are they?
 Leggings are thicker than tights so they are nice and warm and give good coverage for your legs.

 How to wear leggings so you look stylish?

 Leggings are a great transitional option for spring and summer as you can wear underneath dresses or tunics, meaning you can continue wearing your favorite summer dresses even if the weather is still a little cool.